 Seed Round in 2016

-Agile RF Systems focuses on the design and development of advanced wireless systems for various applications, including communications, radar, and remote sensing.
-The company creates small, tactical radars specifically for weather monitoring and counter-unmanned aerial systems (UAS) purposes.
-Additionally, Agile RF Systems offers satellite communication solutions and develops active electronically steered antennas, as well as millimeter-wave antennas, which facilitate enhanced communication capabilities.
-By integrating these technologies with multi-channel software-defined radios, the company aims to provide innovative solutions that meet the evolving needs of its clients in the wireless communications sector.
+Agile RF Systems is a company that focuses on the design and development of advanced wireless systems for various applications, including sensors and communications.
+It specializes in creating small, tactical radars tailored for weather monitoring and counter unmanned aerial systems (UAS), as well as satellite communications.
+The company also produces active electronically steered antennas and millimeter-wave antennas, allowing for enhanced communication capabilities.
+By integrating active electronically steered antennas with multi-channel software-defined radios, Agile RF Systems aims to provide innovative solutions that meet the evolving demands of the wireless technology market.

 ClarVista Medical